 Activity note: Hotel check in from 4:00 p.m.

 Afternoon: Hotel Check-in: Begins at 4:00PM at the lovely historic Grand Union Hotel.
-Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, and other important information.
-If your arrival is delayed, please ask for your packet when you check in.
+Program Check-in: After you have your room assignment, come over to the Road Scholar table to check-in with the program staff and get your welcome packet containing your name-tag, up-to-date schedule, and other important information.
+If your arrival is delayed, please ask for your packet when you check in at the hotel.
 Orientation: 5:30 p.m.
 The Group Leader, Keith Edgerton, will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
 We will canoe between 15-20 miles each day, depending on the distance necessary to reach our camp site.
 We will participate in setting up and breaking down camp at each stop along our river journey.
 Before dinner each evening, we’ll have a “happy hour” with appetizers and drinks (wine or beer).
 Camp meals will be prepared by a trained gourmet chef, and will typically include a variety of delectable items with a focus on local fare.
-Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

 Dinner: In a meeting room at the hotel, we’ll enjoy a delightful welcome dinner with plated meals including entrée, salad, side dish, vegetables, dessert, and beverage options of lemonade, soda, coffee, tea, water; other beverages available for purchase.

-Activity note: Trip to departure point is about 40 miles, approximately 1.5 hours.
+Activity note: Van trip from hotel to departure point is about 40 miles, approximately 1.5 hours.

-Breakfast: In the hotel dining room, the breakfast buffet includes choices such as eggs, breakfast meats, fruit, breads and muffins, jam and butter, an assortment of juices, coffee, tea, water.
+Breakfast: In the hotel dining room, the breakfast buffet includes eggs, breakfast meats, fruit, breads and muffins, jam and butter, an assortment of juices, coffee, tea, water.

-Morning: We will load onto our transportation with our team of experts and ride to our departure point, Coal Banks Landing.
-En route, our study leader and our outfitters will provide an overview of area history.
+Morning: We will load into our air conditioned vans with our team of experts and ride to our departure point, Coal Banks Landing.
+En route, our Group Leader and our outfitters will provide an overview of area history.
 Our first stop will be at the junction of the Marias and Missouri Rivers — “Decision Point” for Lewis and Clark’s Corps of Discovery — a beautifully scenic and strategic place where the expedition spent nearly 10 days in 1805 deciding which river fork to take.

 Afternoon: Next, we’ll load into the canoes and enter the river.
 We will be flowing with the current the entire journey.
-Even if you've never been in a canoe before, our experts will show you the ropes and you'll be comfortable soon.
+Even if you've never been in a canoe before, our experts will show you the ropes and you'll quickly become comfortable.
 We will stop at various points to view Native American habitation sites as well as geology overview discussions at key spots.
-We will arrive and set up camp at Eagle Creek in the same spot as the Corps of Discovery on May 31, 1805, and experience what Lewis called “scenes of visionary enchantment” facing the famed White Cliffs of the Missouri.
-This is one of the most beautiful and enchanting spots in America.
+We will arrive and set up camp at Eagle Creek, in the same spot as the Corps of Discovery on May 31, 1805, and experience what Lewis called “scenes of visionary enchantment” facing the famed White Cliffs of the Missouri.
+This is one of the most beautiful and enchanting spots in the United States.

-Dinner: This evening’s delectable dinner will be even more enjoyable as we dine at our campsite along the river, far away from civilization.
+Dinner: This evening’s delectable dinner will be made even more enjoyable because we dine at our campsite along the river, far away from civilization.

 Evening: One has not truly lived until enjoying chilled wine and savory cheese while lounging in a camp chair, ankle deep in the refreshing waters of the Upper Missouri River.
-We’ll spend plenty of time talking, reading, journaling, and reflecting around the campfire at night.
+We’ll spend plenty of time at night talking, reading, journaling, and reflecting around the campfire.

 Activity note: Hiking up to 1 mile roundtrip, uneven dirt path.